 Grammarly is a must-have tool!
-I'm mildly dyslexic so getting my thoughts from my brain to the keyboard is a challenge to say the least.
+I’m mildly dyslexic so getting my thoughts from my brain to the keyboard is a challenge, to say the least.

 But, this is by far one of my favorite things to do, talking about, learning and teaching internet marketing.
 So, Grammarly has been a lifesaver.
 It doesn’t find all my errors, but at least it helps make my blog posts readable.

-I highly recommend it for all bloggers.
-If you can't work it into the budget at first, no problem.
+I highly recommend it to all bloggers.
+If you can’t work it into the budget at first, no problem.
 But make sure to add it into your blogging tools down the road when it becomes more financially feasible.

 Tool #13 – Tailwind

 Tailwind is one of those tools that confuses a lot of people.
 At first, it seems like the most excellent tool ever, then you usually go through a phase where you think it sucks and eventually once you harness its full potential, it’s most definitely a must-have tool for every blogger.